barbazul/1kfa/mod_guide_player.md

 is not always decided with a knockout punch, it often comes down to who can better endure the exertion.

-Your character has 10 Stamina points.
-When your character loses all 10, they are incapacitated.
+Every PC has 10 Stamina points.
+When a PC loses all 10, they are incapacitated.
 After that, their fate is up to the GM.

 ## Phases